 Being married with two young sons and working full time as a production supervisor, Matthew decided to fast-track his studies, aiming to finish as quickly as possible.
 He understands many of the challenges facing nontraditional students.
 “I found it challenging on a personal level to balance getting through the program quickly while also raising a family,” Matthew says.

 A capstone project tailored to his interests

-In addition to the 60 credits of required coursework, the Sustainable Management master’s program requires each student to complete a capstone course—a hands-on project at a company or organization that gives the student new skills and the organization new information to use in its sustainability efforts.
+The Sustainable Management master’s program requires each student to take 34 credits of coursework, which includes a capstone course—a hands-on project completed at a company or organization that gives the student new skills and the organization new information to use in its sustainability efforts.
 Matthew’s capstone involved a quintessential Wisconsin organization: the Green Bay Packers.